Athens, Georgia: Music

-National acts that have come out of Athens include: The Whigs, Reptar, Danger Mouse, Dreams So Real, Jucifer, Servotron, Vic Chesnutt, Drive-By Truckers, Elf Power, Neutral Milk Hotel, Lera Lynn, The Sunshine Fix, Colt Ford, Brantley Gilbert, Harvey Milk, The Olivia Tremor Control, of Montreal, Widespread Panic, Perpetual Groove, Five Eight, Dead Confederate, Thayer Sarrano, Jet by Day, and Mothers.
+National acts that have come out of Athens include: The Whigs, Reptar, Danger Mouse, Dreams So Real, Nana Grizol, Jucifer, Servotron, Vic Chesnutt, Drive-By Truckers, Elf Power, Neutral Milk Hotel, Lera Lynn, The Sunshine Fix, Colt Ford, Brantley Gilbert, Harvey Milk, The Olivia Tremor Control, of Montreal, Widespread Panic, Perpetual Groove, Five Eight, Dead Confederate, Thayer Sarrano, Jet by Day, Mothers, and Humble Plum.
 R.E.M. members Michael Stipe, Mike Mills and Peter Buck still maintain residences in Athens.
 The photo book Athens Potluck, by Jason Thrasher, documents the town's musical legacy.

-Every summer since 1996 the city has hosted AthFest, a nonprofit music and arts festival in the downtown area.

 In September 2020, the city launched the Athens Music Walk of Fame.
 The public art walk spans a two-city blocks loop around West Washington and Clayton Streets connected by North Lumpkin Street.
 Guitar pick plaques were laid on the sidewalk in front of significant music venues like the Georgia Theatre, the 40 Watt Club, and the Morton Theatre.
 The first round of inductees included The B-52s, Danger Mouse, Drive-By Truckers, The Elephant 6 Recording Company, Hall Johnson, Neal Pattman, Pylon, R.E.M., Vic Chesnutt, and Widespread Panic.

+Athfest

+AthFest is a free annual music and arts festival, first held in 1997.
+The festival spans three days in the downtown area during the summer, and planning for the event begins in November.
+The first Athens Music Festival (Athfest) was organized by the Athens Convention and Visitors Bureau (ACVB) and the Athens Downtown Development Authority (ADDA).
+Jared Bailey was hired to manage the event.
+In 2009, AthFest became the 501(c)3 non-profit AthFest Educates, which seeks to advance high-quality music and arts education for local youth and the Athens community through direct support of school and community-based programs and events, including an annual music and arts festival.
+In 2010, AthFest Educates started the annual AthHalf Half Marathon as an additional fundraiser.

+The 2020 event, the 24th year of the festival, had been deferred to 2021 due to the COVID-19 pandemic, making it the first time in 23 years that the festival was cancelled.
+However, in September 2021, the festival was cancelled again for the second year in a row due to continuing concerns of public health from the pandemic.